-In this video, NAPA PT Rebecca shares how to incorporate supine (laying on back) to sit transitions during diaper changing.
-These exercises may be helpful in how to teach baby to sit up from lying down.
+In this video, NAPA PT Rebecca shares how to teach baby to sit up from lying down by incorporating supine (lying on back) to sit transitions during diaper changing.
 She demonstrates how to do this step by step, while also explaining how beneficial this can be for your baby.
 We hope you find the video helpful.
 If you prefer text, we have the video transcribed for you below!

 Today I am going to be showing you how you can incorporate supine to sit transitions into your diaper changes at home.
 So, supine is just a fancy way of saying ‘laying on your back.’
 In this activity, we’re helping the baby go from laying on their back into sitting up into a sitting position.